pbilinskyi/anomaly-monitoring-alerts/README.md

 The `tests` directory contains the tests for the project.
 Tests help to ensure that the project works as expected.

 Finally, the root directory.
 The `init_db.py` file contains the code for initializing the database with demo data.
 The `main.py` file contains the code for launching the whole process of performing anomaly detection and sending notifications.
 The `requirements.in` file contains the _primary_ project dependencies.
 The `requirements.txt` file contains all project dependencies (primary and sub-dependencies) with pinned versions.

+## TODO

+- Use Dagster to schedule and observe the monitoring.